cute-catgirl/Albedo/README.md

 # The Albedo Effect
-Website explaining the albedo affect and touching up on climate change.
+Website explaining the albedo effect and touching up on climate change.